 Lillian S. St. Romain, Western Falls County, Texas (Austin: Texas State Historical Association, 1951).
 Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Doris Voltin, "WESTPHALIA, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hlw27), accessed May 23, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Doris Voltin, "WESTPHALIA, TX," accessed July 11, 2020, http://www.tshaonline.org/handbook/online/articles/hlw27.

 Uploaded on June 15, 2010.
 Modified on November 5, 2018.
 Published by the Texas State Historical Association.